 Get ready to get your hippy on, because The Haight was historically home to famous singers like Janis Joplin, the Grateful Dead, and Jimi Hendrix in the 1960’s.
 Expect some major flower power vibes over here!

 We love strolling along Haight Street, checking out the bizarre although brilliant treasures found at boutiques scattered around.
 Don’t miss the extravagant hats at Goorin Bros, vivid tie-dye apparel at Love on Haight, and plenty of spooky taxidermy at Love to Death.
+It’s one of my favorite neighborhoods in San Francisco, and there’s always something going on around here.

 - FUN FACT: The Haight was one of the few districts in SF that wasn’t hit too hard by the 1906 earthquake, meaning you’ll find the highest concentration of Victorian homes here!
 If the hippy movement is of particular interest to you, you’ll really enjoy THIS tour we took a few months ago!
 It was so interesting, and we even saw where plenty of rockstars once lived.